cg94301/deep-reinforcement-multiagent/REPORT.md

-# REPORT
+# Deep-Reinforcement-Multiagent Project REPORT

+This report describes the details of the implementation, along with ideas for future work

 The algorithm chosen to solve this environment is MADDPG.
 As starting point Udacity's code for DDPG was used.
 The code base needed quite a few changes to accomodate MADDPG.
 In MADDPG the critic has full few of the state and actions in the environment.
 The actors only have visibility of their own states.

-**MADDPG block diagram:**
+MADDPG block diagram:

 ![MADDPG block diagram](maddpg_block.png)

 The critic and actor neural network are each 3 layers with first hidden layer at 400 units and second hidden layer at 300 units.
 For the actor the tanh activation is used, since the output needs to be in range -1 to +1.
 Some noise is added for exploration.
 The noise process used is Ohrnstein Uhlenbeck.
 The critic output has no activation function.
+Both networks use target networks to stabilize learning.

 ```
 Actor(